ajisutiono/blog-api-express/README.md

 🚀 Main Features

 1. Authentication & Authorization

-User registration and login with JWT
+	* User registration and login with JWT

-Middleware to verify tokens
+	* Middleware to verify tokens

-Role-based access for owners and collaborators
+	* Role-based access for owners and collaborators

 2. Post Management

-Full CRUD operations for blog posts
+	* Full CRUD operations for blog posts

-Only the post owner can delete a post
+	* Only the post owner can delete a post

-Owners can grant collaboration access:
+	* Owners can grant collaboration access:

-Collaborators can edit the post
+		* Collaborators can edit the post

-Collaborators cannot delete the post
+		* Collaborators cannot delete the post

 3. Collaboration

-Owners can add users as collaborators
+		* Owners can add users as collaborators

-Collaborators can update posts
+		* Collaborators can update posts

-Collaboration events are published to RabbitMQ
+		* Collaboration events are published to RabbitMQ

 4. Redis Caching

-Cache responses for getAllPosts and getPostById
+		* Cache responses for getAllPosts and getPostById

-Cache invalidation when posts are updated or deleted
+		* Cache invalidation when posts are updated or deleted

 5. RabbitMQ Integration

-Events (e.g., post updates or collaboration actions) are published to RabbitMQ
+		* Events (e.g., post updates or collaboration actions) are published to RabbitMQ

-Consumers can process events for logging or integration with other services
+		* Consumers can process events for logging or integration with other services

 6. TDD with Postman

-Postman collection included for all endpoints
+		* Postman collection included for all endpoints

-Automated testing using Newman
+		* Automated testing using Postman